GreenGlass empowers libraries to make print serials deselection decisions with confidence

 OCLC’s GreenGlass® now further empowers libraries to confidently make print collection management decisions by supporting the responsible deselection of serials.
 GreenGlass is a premium web-based collection analytics tool that allows libraries to explore, compare, and visualize collection attributes to make evidence-based decisions about their print collections.

 “A growing number of libraries are using GreenGlass to analyze their print monographs collection and inform retention and deselection decisions.
-We’re excited to now offer that same level of support for serials,” said Matt Barnes, Director at OCLC.
+We’re excited to now offer that same level of support for serials,” said Andy Breeding, Senior Product Manager at OCLC.
 “GreenGlass offers insights that help libraries advance their collection strategy quickly, efficiently, and with a degree of confidence that no other solution can provide.”

 By leveraging and comparing data in WorldCat®, JSTOR, and other known journal archives, GreenGlass equips libraries with the insights needed to take local action in a collective context and protect the scholarly record.
 These insights allow libraries to see how widely their serials titles are held and if their serials titles are held in known journal archives; to compare the extent of their serials holdings with those in known journal archives; to see which of their journal runs are out of date or incomplete; to segment their collection by location, subject, language, or publication status; and to search by title, ISSN, OCLC number, and OCLC work ID.